jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Invisibility
 At the end of your turn, if this character is ready, you may [hide](/r/VS2PCG/wiki/glossary#wiki_hide) her.

-# Keyword
+# Keyword Power
 Keywords are powers that often show up on more than one character.
+These powers are typically in bold text.
 When a character has a keyword power, just follow the instructions in its text.
 (Some common or older keywords might not have their text displayed.
 In that case, you can look up their definition in this Rulebook.)

 Flight and Ranged are the two most common keyword powers.